A drop of 1,700 payroll jobs dampens the upbeat comments from Iowa Workforce Development about the March job numbers in Iowa.

 Or our news release.
 8/30/13.

-“Labor Day is a good time to remember that shared prosperity rests on policies and institutions that sustain the bargaining power of workers.” — IPP's Colin Gordon, author of The State of Working Iowa 2013
+“Shared prosperity rests on policies and institutions that sustain the bargaining power of workers.” — IPP's Colin Gordon, author of The State of Working Iowa 2013